amazon-archives/ask-sdk-frameworks-java/ask-sdk-interaction-model-mapper/README.md

     .build();
 ```

-Or, we can statically associate data with the slot's type by annotating it with a `@SlotTypeResource` annotation.
+Or, you can statically associate data with the slot's type by annotating it with a `@SlotTypeResource` annotation.
 It creates the same resource manually instantiated above:

 ```java
 package com.example.slots;